kajic/jquery-injectCSS/README.md

 **truncateFirst** (default=false): Clear all previously set styles in containerName.

 **media** (default="all"): Media type.

+**merge** (default=false): Merge new css with existing set of rules.
+Existing version of css cached in the memory during previous call of inject method with this option.
+Setting this option to false will clear the cache.
+This option is useful for making changes repeatedly, to avoid growing heap of overwritten properties in the head of html document.
+Setting this option to true will also forces truncateFirst option to be true.

 ### License
 jquery-injectCSS is free software, and may be redistributed under the MIT-LICENSE.